cashapp/hermit/docs/content/usage/envars.md

 Flags:
   -r, --raw           Output raw values without shell quoting.
+      --activate      Prints the commands needed to set the environment to the activated state
+      --deactivate    Prints the commands needed to reset the environment to the deactivated state
   -i, --inherit       Inherit variables from parent environment.
   -n, --names         Show only names.
   -u, --unset         Unset the specified environment variable.